smithlabcode/cread/README.md

 # cread2

 Software tools for regulatory sequence analysis

-CREAD: Comprehensive Regulatory Element Analysis and Discovery The CREAD software package is a computational pipeline for understanding how DNA and RNA elements participate in regulating gene expression.
+CREAD: Comprehensive Regulatory Element Analysis and Discovery.
+The CREAD software package is a computational pipeline for understanding how DNA and RNA elements participate in regulating gene expression.
-CREAD uses Pattern-Feature-Model framewrok machine learning and pattern visulization to to identify motifs involved in transcriptional regulation.
-CREAD also inclucdes codelibraries to facilitate implementation of new tools.
+CREAD uses Pattern-Feature-Model framework machine learning and pattern visualization to to identify motifs involved in transcriptional regulation.
+CREAD also includes code libraries to facilitate implementation of new tools.

 Building and Installing